 How Long We Spent There: 2 hours

-Wildlife You Might See: Butterflies and other insects, squirrels, lots and lots of ducks and water birds.
+Wildlife You Might See: Butterflies and other insects, rabbits and birds.

 Visitor Information